collaide/repository-manager/README.md

 ## TODO

-- Test the rename folder method
-- Test if the file already exist before creating or moving it
 - Do the rename file method
 - Write the documentation for the rename method
 - Write the methods : copy, share_link.